Radboud-University/osc-nijmegen/docs/_pages/os_nijmegen.md

 In 2019 we conducted a survey about open science among academics in Nijmegen.
 You can view the results [here](https://openscience-nijmegen.nl/_pages/OSCN_questionnaire/).

 ### How can I contribute to the OSCN?
 Anyone affiliated to the Radboud University, Radboud University Medical Center, Max Planck Institute for Psycholinguistics or Hogeschool Arnhem Nijmegen can become a member of the OSCN.
-[You can sign up for our mailinglist](https://openscience-nijmegen.nl/_pages/contact/) or contact us with ideas, suggestions or interesting events via __contact at openscience-nijmegen.nl__.
+[You can sign up for our mailinglist](https://openscience-nijmegen.nl/_pages/contact/) or contact us with ideas, suggestions or interesting events: contact [at] openscience-nijmegen.nl

-If you would like to promote us in an event you host, please consider using [this slide](../assets//slides//Slide_OSCN_promo.pptx) to introduce us!

 ## Materials from past events
 * Slides to webinar [Challenges and new trends in pre-registration](../assets//slides//Challenges_trends_pre-registration_JohannesAlgermissen_2020_12_09.pdf) by Johannes Algermissen, 09 December, 2020